aihimel/wc-call-for-price/readme.txt

  * Upload the plugin
  * Install and Activate

-Thats all you need to do.
+That's all you need to do.

 == Frequently Asked Questions ==